The Season of the Witch

 Firstly, I trust this post finds you well in what's been rather turbulent, uncertain times.
 It is strange to think that we have been living in a pandemic for almost two years now.
 It is my hope that it hasn't been too difficult and that the future is looking a little brighter for you all.

 With regard the plot move, inevitably, the pandemic slowed things down.
 But much of it was legal process.
 The joys of purchasing a plot in the middle of a forest.
 Turns out the seller only had the right to grant us access to half the track up to the plot.
 The other half belonged to the Forestry, and we could hear our solicitor rubbing his hands.
-Fortunately we employed our architect Glen Strachan to not only design the house but to project manage the build.
-And we have found him to be worth his weight in gold, his advice has been invaluable.

 The last year has definitely been a learning curve and a lesson in patience.
 And we haven't even started the build yet.
 But despite the many ups and downs, we are almost there.
 Planning permission should be any day now and then it's all systems go.

 and all the lives to be

 However, despite life's uncertainties, one thing that's always constant is the changing of the seasons.
 As sure as the return of the pink-footed geese with their recognisable klaxon ushering Autumn in.

 Autumn is my favourite; when leaves offer amber hues as if they know the weight of Winter.
 But it's not just her beauty.
 Here on the N East Coast of Scotland, the bitter winds tend to make Winter and Spring blend into one.
 Until one day you wake up and the snowdrops have sprung.
 Plus I'm not built for Summer, it makes me feel disjointed.
 But then Autumn arrives and puts me back together again.

 The season is etched in my bones - a connection to my kin.

 "By the pricking of thumbs, something wicked this way comes."